EXECUTIVE ADVISORY

 Org design work rarely happens in isolation.
 Clients frequently pair it with:

-• Change Management Consulting — When the restructure is significant enough that you need a structured change plan, communication strategy, and adoption support beyond what’s included in the Restructuring Project.
+- Change Management Consulting — When the restructure is significant enough that you need a sustained change program — ongoing adoption support, resistance management, and reinforcement — beyond the communication strategy and early implementation support included in an Org Redesign engagement.

 [Placeholder: Add a testimonial from an org design or restructuring engagement.
 Focus on the clarity it brought — clearer accountability, faster decisions, smoother integration.]